walb-linux/walb-tools/doc/recover.md

 Walb-tools supports various recovery functionalities from errors and failures.

-Here we assume two servers for storage/proxy/archive respectively.
+Assume we have two servers for storage/proxy/archive respectively.
 ```python
 sLayout = ServerLayout([s0, s1], [p0, p1], [a0, a1])
 ```